 Every day our specially trained team of female workers provides emotional and practical support to women and children affected by domestic violence and abuse.
 You are not alone.

-You may be worried about your personal safety, housing, children, money, benefits, debt, health, police and courts involvement.
+You may be worried about your personal safety, housing, children, money, benefits, debt, health, police or legal procedings.

 Our staff are specially trained to provide free, confidential support, in all of these areas and more.

 If you have specific needs around language or mobility please call us to arrange a pre booked appointment to see our drop in staff and where possible we will try and meet your needs.
 If you are hard or hearing please use our text service to make contact with us.

 BSWA drop-in centres:

 Birmingham City Centre : Monday to Friday* 10am – 4pm.